rafaelquintanilha/blog/src/pages/how-to-become-a-bad-developer/index.md

 Yet, it is easy to forget that.
 You can be the best developer in your company and *comparatively* make fewer mistakes than the others.
 But the *absolute* number of mistakes you make will still be high, there's no escape from it.
 The good news is that's fine – machines need a lot of precision when communicating and **one bad sentence is enough to blow up a 10,000 LOC codebase**.

 But because you consider yourself better than the other developers, which might very well be true, you start to think that you don't make mistakes.
-Or that if some issue arised, you have nothing to do with it.
+Or that if some issue arose, you have nothing to do with it.

 The problem is that many times you will have responsibility.
 Doesn't matter if you were the author of the bad code, overlooked it in your review process or didn't anticipate it when planning. **There are just too many ways of making mistakes**.